Azure/bicep-types-az/generated/batch/microsoft.batch/2020-09-01/types.md

 * **currentLowPriorityNodes**: int (ReadOnly):
 * **deploymentConfiguration**: [DeploymentConfiguration](#deploymentconfiguration):
 * **displayName**: string: The display name need not be unique and can contain any Unicode characters up to a maximum length of 1024.
 * **interNodeCommunication**: 'Disabled' | 'Enabled': This imposes restrictions on which nodes can be assigned to the pool.
 Enabling this value can reduce the chance of the requested number of nodes to be allocated in the pool.
 If not specified, this value defaults to 'Disabled'.
-Possible values include: 'Enabled', 'Disabled'
 * **lastModified**: string (ReadOnly): This is the last time at which the pool level data, such as the targetDedicatedNodes or autoScaleSettings, changed.
 It does not factor in node-level changes such as a compute node changing state.
 * **metadata**: [MetadataItem](#metadataitem)[]: The Batch service does not assign any meaning to metadata; it is solely for the use of user code.
 * **mountConfiguration**: [MountConfiguration](#mountconfiguration)[]: This supports Azure Files, NFS, CIFS/SMB, and Blobfuse.
 * **networkConfiguration**: [NetworkConfiguration](#networkconfiguration): The network configuration for a pool.
-* **provisioningState**: 'Deleting' | 'Succeeded' (ReadOnly): Possible values include: 'Succeeded', 'Deleting'
+* **provisioningState**: 'Deleting' | 'Succeeded' (ReadOnly):
 * **provisioningStateTransitionTime**: string (ReadOnly):
 * **resizeOperationStatus**: [ResizeOperationStatus](#resizeoperationstatus) (ReadOnly): Describes either the current operation (if the pool AllocationState is Resizing) or the previously completed operation (if the AllocationState is Steady).
 * **scaleSettings**: [ScaleSettings](#scalesettings): Defines the desired size of the pool.
 This can either be 'fixedScale' where the requested targetDedicatedNodes is specified, or 'autoScale' which defines a formula which is periodically reevaluated.
 If this property is not specified, the pool will have a fixed scale with 0 targetDedicatedNodes.